xTheBHox/15418-f18-nonogram/README.md

 Some speedup with number of processors for larger puzzles

 #### High-ambiguity puzzles
-Very good speedup with numner of processors
+Very good speedup with number of processors

 Some scaling with size